AI Summary of Peer-Reviewed Research

 Research area:Social SciencesArtificial IntelligenceInnovations in Educational Methods

-What the study found: The study finds that artificial intelligence (AI) is changing how the International Economics major develops, including how students are trained, how research is conducted, and how employment paths are changing.
+The study finds that artificial intelligence (AI) is changing how the International Economics major develops.
+It is linked to new ways of training students, new research directions, and changes in employment and career paths.

-What the researchers tested: The paper explores the impact of AI applications on the development of the International Economics major and proposes corresponding strategies.
-It draws on the rapid spread of AI technology in international economics and discusses effects on talent cultivation, academic development, and employment.
+The paper explores the impact of AI applications on the development of the International Economics major and proposes corresponding strategies.
+It focuses on talent cultivation, academic development, and major development.

 Key points

-• AI is described as changing the development of the International Economics major.
+• AI is said to be changing the development of the International Economics major.

-• The paper says AI can support personalized learning and more practical opportunities for students.
+• The abstract says AI supports personalized learning and practical opportunities for students.

-• AI is described as creating new occupations while pushing traditional careers toward data-driven transformation.
+• The paper says AI is creating new jobs while pushing traditional careers toward data-driven change.

-• The authors propose strategies including AI literacy education, interdisciplinary cooperation, curriculum optimization, and international exchange.
+• The authors propose AI literacy education, interdisciplinary cooperation, curriculum optimization, and international exchange.

 Disclosure